Reading Time: 4 minutes

 - You have stolen from friends, family or others to obtain drugs or money for drugs.

-- You have developed a tolerance to the drug in which you now require greater amounts to feel the same effects.
+- You have developed a tolerance to the drug and require greater amounts to feel the same effects.

 - You feel sick or otherwise unhappy or uncomfortable without the drug.